simpleledger/slp-unit-test-data/README.md

 Overall script error codes:
 * 1 - Basic error that prevents even parsing as a bitcoin script (currently, only for truncated scripts).
 * 2 - Disallowed opcodes (after OP_RETURN, only opcodes 0x01 - 0x4e may be used).
-* 3 - Not an SLP message (script is not OP_RETURN, or ).
+* 3 - Not an SLP message (script is not OP_RETURN, or lacks correct lokad ID).
 Note in some implementations, the parsers would never be given such non-SLP scripts in the first place.
 In such implementations, error code 3 tests may be skipped as they are not relevant.

 Reasons relating to the specified limits:
 * 10 - A push chunk has the wrong size.